EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

 ###Wysiwyg texteditor buttons
 You can insert custom strings to the cursor position in the wysiwyg editor.
 With this feature you can configure texteditor buttons, which will appear in the wysiwyg editor's toolbar.
 There can be as many different texteditor buttons as you want.
 Each button can have its own label.
 If a user clicks one of this buttons, it posts a message to the parent window with [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) native method.
 This messages can be configured too in our [dashboard](dashboard.edmdesigner.com).
 The basic usecase of a texteditor button: The user edits one of his text or title, and wants to insert some custom string so he clicks to one of the texteditor buttons.
-It posts the configured message to the parent window (which should be your site) where you should provide an interface where he can choose which custom string he wants to use.
+It posts the configured [message](#texteditor-button-message-format) to the parent window (which should be your site) where you should provide an interface where he can choose which custom string he wants to use.
 The selected string should be posted back with the right [action name](#insert-to-cursor-in-wysiwyg-editor) to our iframe.
 __Please note that if you want the content to be unchanged/untouched in the generated html code then you should generate that code with the "[generate without sanitizing](#generate-without-sanitizing)" route (instead of the normal [generate](#generate) route.
 That way the generated code won't be safe enough, so after you replaced your placeholders YOU SHOULD SANITIZE the code (with [google caja](https://code.google.com/p/google-caja/wiki/JsHtmlSanitizer))__

-###Custom button message format
+###Texteditor button message format
 When a user clicks a texteditor button, we post you (parent window) a message.
 This message is a stringified json: __"{\"action\": \"the action you configured for this texteditor button\"}"__

 ###Texteditor button's structure